tdiprima/ML-Python-Projects/docs/Matplotlib/evaluation-and-plot-meaning.md

 ## Good fit model

-Training and validation go parallel.
+The validation catches up with the training.

 ![](../../images/learning-curve-good-fit-model.jpg)